Spring 2025 Technology Announcements

 Make a Reservation on Research Equipment – Periodic Scheduling System

-Use scheduling.smith.edu to reserve time on various research equipment throughout the sciences.
+Use scheduling.smith.edu to reserve time on various research equipment throughout the sciences or have your students .
 Additionally, the system has been updated with new 5-min availability windows — meaning we can now set reservation slots to match Smith course blocks.

 Faculty can also now create, share, and use a personal “bookable,” (connected to your google calendar) allowing students to schedule advising appointments, office hour and research meetings during the availability windows you set.
 Schedule a meeting for a demo.